-CONTAMINANT SAMPLE DATE HIGHEST LEVEL DETECTED UNIT MEASUREMENT SMCL LIKELY SOURCE OF CONTAMINATION Sulfate 3-17-23 238 ppm 500 Naturally occurring
+CONTAMINANT SAMPLE DATE HIGHEST LEVEL DETECTED UNIT MEASUREMENT SMCL LIKELY SOURCE OF CONTAMINATION Sulfate 3-17-23 238 ppm 250 Runoff and leaching from natural deposits; industrial wastes

 DEFINITIONS:

 MCL - Maximum Contaminant Level - The "Maximum Allowed" is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.